Cloaked9000/frnetlib/README.md

 ```
 fr::SocketSelector can be used to monitor lots of blocking sockets at once (both fr::TcpSocket's and fr::HttpSocket's), without polling, to see when data is being received or a connection has closed.
 To add a socket, just call fr::SocketSelector::add, and to remove a socket, which must be done before the socket object is destroyed, call fr::SocketSelector::remove.
 You can add as many fr::Socket's as you want.It is also important to add your fr::TcpListener to the selector, otherwise you wont be able to accept new connections whilst blocking.

 Once added, you can call fr::SocketSelector::wait() to wait for socket events.
-You can not currently add a wait timeout, though this is planned and should be added soon.
-If any of the sockets added to the selector send data or disconnect, then it will return.
+You can also specify a timeout, forcing it to return even if there was no activity.
+If any of the sockets added to the selector send data or disconnect, then it will return true.
+If the specified timeout has expired, then it will return false.

 To find which socket actually did something, we need to call fr::SocketSelector::is_ready(), passing it the socket to check.
 It'll return true if it was this socket that sent data, false otherwise.
 First we check our selector, and accept a new connection if it was that.
 Otherwise, we check through all of the connected clients.
 If the fr::Socket::receive() call failed on the socket, then it must have disconnected, so we remove it from the client list, and remove it from the selector.